ics-software-engineering/bootstrap-example-intro/README.md

-Illustrates the most basic bootstrap template containing only two files:
+Illustrates the use of [Bootswatch](http://bootswatch.com/) with the most basic bootstrap template containing only two files:

-  * index.html contains the page and loads bootstrap files from CDNs.
+  * index.html contains the page and loads a **Bootswatch* theme file (and other files) from CDNs.
   * style.css provides site-specific customizations.

 The .project file provides an Eclipse project definition.